 Flooding is not unusual in the Kimberley climate.
 Even the main highway gets cut off at times, sometimes for many days.

-If you visit us during the dry season have a look at our river beds, and at the floodway markers at the side of the road.
-And then imagine that riverbed full of water...
+If you visit us during the dry season have a look at our dry riverbeds, and at the floodway markers at the side of the road.
+And then imagine that riverbed full of water.

-After reading about the Kimberley climate, would you believe that for most locals the wet season is the favourite time of the year?
+After reading about the Kimberley climate, would you believe that for most locals the wet season is their favourite time of the year?